2024 Solar Incentives Guide for Andover, MN - Tax Credits & Rebates

 In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
 Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
 The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
 Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, speak with your local Andover solar installation expert.
+To understand how the new Clean Energy Credit might apply to you, speak with your local Andover solar installers.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these could include rebates, tax credits and more.
+Federal solar incentives are not your only option; tax credits, rebates and more might also be offered at the state and local level.
 Incentives might be provided by the state of Minnesota, or by your county or municipality.
 Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Andover